 Marita Anderson is a Chaplain with a Master in Jewish Studies from the Academy for Jewish Religion, California.
-She has served as Chaplain Intern at Children’s Hospital of Los Angeles, providing spiritual care to families in the Neonatal Intensive Care Unit and the Rehabilitation Unit.
-Additionally, she served as an Interfaith Chaplain at Cedar’s Sinai Medical Center, working with patients on the Oncology and Maternity Units.
-She is passionate about the exploration of spiritual resilience and courage in times of crisis.
+She trained at Children’s Hospital of Los Angeles, providing spiritual care to families in the NICU.
+She also served as an Interfaith Chaplain at Cedar’s Sinai Medical Center, working with oncology patients.
+Marita finished her Clinical Pastoral Education with the Spiritual Care Department at Northside Hospital in Atlanta.

-Marita also holds a Master in International Affairs with a concentration in Security Policy and Middle East from Columbia University.
-In her early career, she studied Arabic and Hebrew, while working as a researcher for various non-profit organizations and agencies in New York City.
+Marita holds a Master of International Affairs from Columbia University.
 She was born and raised in Odessa, Ukraine and immigrated to the United States at the age of eleven.
 She loves to write and is always grateful for opportunities to share her perspective.

 Marita is married to Rabbi Spike Anderson.
 Together, they are raising three children who care for two dogs, a parakeet, and whatever chickens they can keep alive.